camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 # Expression Language Integration

-Per default the DMN engine uses [JUEL] as expression language for input expressions and output entries.
-And [FEEL] as expression language for input entries.
+By default, the DMN engine uses [JUEL] as expression language for input expressions and output entries.
+It uses [FEEL] as expression language for input entries.
 Please see the [DMN engine][expression languages] guide for more information about expression languages.

 ## Accessing Beans

-If the DMN engine is invoked by the Camunda BPM platform it uses the same JUEL configuration as the Camunda BPM engine.
-Therefore it is also possible to access Spring and CDI Beans from JUEL expressions in decision tables.
-For more information on this integration please see the corresponding section in the [Spring] and [CDI] guides.
+If the DMN engine is invoked by the Camunda BPM platform, it uses the same JUEL configuration as the Camunda BPM engine.
+Therefore, it is also possible to access Spring and CDI Beans from JUEL expressions in decision tables.
+For more information on this integration, please see the corresponding section in the [Spring] and [CDI] guides.

 ## Extending the Expression Language